forcedotcom/cli/releasenotes/sf/README.md

 * FIX: The `--url-path-prefix` flag of the `community create` command is no longer required, which is the correct behavior.
 (GitHub issue [#2005](https://github.com/forcedotcom/cli/issues/2005), plugin-community PR [#303](https://github.com/salesforcecli/plugin-community/pull/303))

-* FIX: Let's say you log into a scratch org from a computer different from the one on which you created same scratch org.
-And you also authenticate to the associated Dev Hub org.
-And you then look to the moon and cross your fingers.
-(Kidding on the last one.)
-Running `org list` on the second computer now correctly lists the scratch org and its expiration date in the appropriate section.
+* FIX: Let's say you log into a Dev Hub org, and then log into a scratch org that's associated with it, but you created this scratch org from a different computer.
+Running `org list` on the first computer now correctly lists the scratch org and its expiration date in the appropriate section.
 (GitHub issue [#1941](https://github.com/forcedotcom/cli/issues/1941), sfdx-core PR [#775](https://github.com/forcedotcom/sfdx-core/pull/775))

 * FIX: The `sf deploy|retrieve metadata` commands now support the ExtlClntAppGlobalOauthSettings metadata type.